janssen70/hybrid_ai/README.md

 ## MQTT Broker
  - You can use a public one like [Hive MQ](https://www.hivemq.com/mqtt/public-mqtt-broker/)
  - This script was tested with a local [Mosquitto](https://mosquitto.org/).
-Instructions below are for installing Mosquitto.
+The following instructions are for installing Mosquitto.
  - On Ubuntu, use this command to install.
-It will not give you the latest one but that's fine
+The default version is fine for our usecase
    ```
    sudo apt install mosquitto
    ```
  - You can use the example mosquitto configuration from this repository.
 Install it as follows.
-It's a bit untidy by overwriting the main mosquitto.conf
+Do notice the hackish approach of overwriting the main mosquitto.conf
    file:
    ```
    sudo cp mosquitto.conf /etc/mosquitto/mosquitto.conf